senkuthegreat/Activities/docs/v1/guide/first-activity.md

 ## Next Steps

 Congratulations!
 You've created your first PreMiD Activity.
+Before submitting your activity, make sure it follows our [Guidelines](/v1/guide/guidelines) to ensure it meets our quality standards and requirements.

 To learn more about the different features and capabilities of activities, check out the following guides:

 - [Activity Structure](/v1/guide/structure): Learn about the structure of an activity and how to organize your code.
 - [Metadata](/v1/guide/metadata): Learn about the metadata.json file and how to configure your activity.